EXPLORE THIS STORY

 Geopolitical oversimplification obscuring Western historical responsibilities

-Progressive lens aligned with Spanish left-wing sensitivities
+Progressive framework aligned with Spanish left sensibilities

 Discover how another country covers this same story.